Kay Bailey Hutchison

 Kay Bailey Hutchison (born Kathryn Ann Bailey; July 22, 1943) is an American attorney, television correspondent, politician, diplomat, and was the 22nd United States Permanent Representative to NATO from 2017 until 2021.
 A member of the Republican Party, she was a United States Senator from Texas from 1993 to 2013.

 Born in Galveston, Texas, Hutchison is a graduate of the University of Texas at Austin.
 Prior to entering politics, she was an attorney and legal correspondent at KPRC-TV in Houston.
 She was a member of the Texas House of Representatives from 1972 to 1976.
 After a brief business career, she returned to politics in 1990, when she was elected Texas State Treasurer.
 In 1993, she was elected to the United States Senate in a non-partisan special election, defeating Democratic incumbent Bob Krueger and becoming the first female senator in Texas history.

 After being re-elected to the Senate in 1994, 2000, and 2006, Hutchison was an unsuccessful candidate for Governor of Texas in 2010, losing the Republican primary to incumbent Rick Perry.
 Hutchison was the most senior female Republican senator by the end of her tenure in 2013, and the fifth most senior female senator overall.
 In 2013, she joined the law firm Bracewell & Giuliani.

-The downtown Dallas convention center is named after her.

 On June 29, 2017, Hutchison was nominated by President Donald Trump to be the next United States Permanent Representative to NATO.
 She was confirmed by the U.S. Senate in a voice vote on August 3, 2017.
+She started as ambassador on August 28, 2017.
+Her term expired upon the expiration of Donald Trump's first term upon the inauguration of Joe Biden as President.

 Early life

 Hutchison was born Kathryn Ann Bailey in Galveston, the daughter of Kathryn Ella (née Sharp) and Allan Abner Bailey, Jr., an insurance agent.
 She has two brothers, Allan and Frank.
 Hutchison grew up in La Marque, Texas.

 She received her Bachelor of Arts degree from the University of Texas at Austin in 1962 (age 19).
 She was also a member of the Pi Beta Phi Sorority.
+She received her J.D. degree from the University of Texas School of Law in 1967.

+Early career

-She received her J.D. degree from the University of Texas School of Law in 1967 (age 24).
-Following her graduation from law school, she was the legal and political correspondent for KPRC-TV in Houston.
+Following her graduation from law school, Hutchison was the legal and political correspondent for KPRC-TV in Houston.
 Hired by Ray Miller, host of the long-running The Eyes of Texas anthology series, Hutchison was among the first on-screen newswomen in Texas.

-Early career

-In 1972 (age 29), Hutchison was elected to the Texas House of Representatives from a district in Houston.
+In 1972, Hutchison was elected to the Texas House of Representatives from a district in Houston.
 She served until 1976.
-She was vice-chairman of the National Transportation Safety Board from 1976 to 1978.
+She was vice-chair of the National Transportation Safety Board from 1976 to 1978.
 She was a candidate for the United States House of Representatives in 1982 for the Dallas-based 3rd District, but was defeated in the primary by Steve Bartlett.
 She temporarily left politics and became a bank executive and businesswoman.
+She was elected Texas State Treasurer in 1990.